Iyouboushi/mIRC-BattleArena/README.txt

 - Changed demon portals so that monsters spawning out of them will be slightly less than the battle streak.

 Fixes:
-- Fixed an issue with songs showing resists on targets who shouldn't be affected
+- Fixed an issue with songs showing resists on targets who shouldn't be affected by the song to begin with.
 - Fixed an issue with counter attacks showing the wrong pronouns sometimes.
 - Fixed an issue with lost souls appearing in gauntlet battles.
 - Fixed an issue where instruments could be used with !use